adamkurth/reborn_dev/doc/source/installation.rst

 git repository.

-The main setup task is to simply ensure that Python can load the bornagain package, which means that it must be found in path where python searches for packages.
+The main setup task is to simply ensure that Python can load the bornagain package, which means that it must be found in a path where python searches for packages.
 Here are three different suggestions that you might use to get your path set up:

 1) Within your shell, you can set an environment variable so that Python looks in the right place for bornagain.